Olacdy/YouTube_Video_Downloader/README.md

 #### Installation

-To start using project from script, you need to have a Python 3.7+, download the repository and run command below to install all required dependencies to then use it.
+To start using the project from a script, you need to have a Python 3.7+, download the repository and run the command below to install all required dependencies to then use it.

 `pip install -r requirements.txt`